ItsukaShin21/carshopWebsite/README.md

 ## Usage

-To use the car shop website, follow these steps:
+To use the car shop management website, follow these steps:

 - Open your web browser and navigate to `localhost:[port]` (replace `[port]` with the port number your server is running on).
-- Browse the selection of cars and choose the one you're interested in.
+- Create/Register an account.
+- Login using your registered credentials.
+- Browse, add, delete, view, and edit the cars available in your shop for each branch.
+- Browse, add, delete, view, and edit your car shop's branches for each location.
+- Browse, add, delete, view, and edit your customers' basic information and transaction.

 ## Contributing